 Diabetic nerve pain is a form of nerve pain

-Diabetic nerve pain is different than pain you may experience from a headache or sprained ankle.
+Diabetic nerve pain is different than pain you may experience from a headache, a sprained ankle or arthritis.
 That's because the shooting, burning, pins and needles pain of diabetic nerve pain is the result of damaged nerves.

 LYRICA is approved for the management of diabetic nerve pain

-LYRICA is approved by the US Food and Drug Administration (FDA) to be taken every day for the management of diabetic nerve pain.
+LYRICA is FDA-approved to be taken every day for the management of diabetic nerve pain.
 Over-the-counter pain relief pills are not approved by the FDA for the management of diabetic nerve pain.
 LYRICA is not an antidepressant or a narcotic.
 However, those who have had drug or alcohol problems may be more likely to misuse LYRICA.
 There is no generic version of LYRICA.

 Don’t ignore your pain.
-LYRICA can provide significant relief from diabetic nerve pain so patients feel better.*
+For some patients, LYRICA can provide significant relief from diabetic nerve pain, so they feel better.*

 *Individual results may vary.